gianlucasudano/web-dev-lab/README.md

 # Usage
 The project is focused on the front-end and is connected to a JSON server that is running locally.

-To run the app, open your terminal and execute the command `npm run start`.
+To run the app, open your terminal and execute the command `npm run dev`.
 Once the app has started, you should see something similar to the following.
+###  Runs the app `npm run dev`
 ```bash
      VITE v4.1.1  ready in 643 ms
       ➜  Local:   http://localhost:5173/